beta/learning-coding/README.md

 # Learning Coding

-This repo contains several tiny project I've worked on for learning coding, for fun of just for homework.
+This repo contains several tiny projects I've worked on for learning coding, for fun of just for homework.

 ## License